clogan88/PAM/README.md

 ### Contact

-This data was collected by Dr. Cheryl Logan (clogan@csumb.edu) in collbroation with Dr. Margarita Brandt at Universidad San Francisco de Quito.
+This data was collected by Dr. Cheryl Logan (clogan@csumb.edu)